nvattipalli/DFT_And_Frequency_Filtering/README.md

      - find_optimal_threshold: Write your code to compute the optimal threshold assuming
      - binarize: write your code to threshold the input image to create a binary image here.
 This function should return a binary image which will automatically be saved in output folder
  - Describe your method and findings in the report.md file
+ - Any output images or files must be saved to "output/" folder

  b.
 (7 Pts) Write a program to perform blobcoloring.
 The input to your code should be a binary image and the output should be a list of objects or regions in the image.
  - region_analysis/cell_counting.py:
      - blob_coloring: write your code for blob coloring here, takes as input a binary image and returns a list of objects or regions.
  - Describe your method and findings in the report.md fil
+ - Any output images or files must be saved to "output/" folder

  c.
 (5 Pts) Ignore cells smaller than 15 pixels in area and generate a report of the remaining cells (Cell Number, Area, Location)
  - region_analysis/cell_counting.py: